Poincar\'e duality for loop spaces: Applications of Poincar e duality in string topology

 \end{definition}

-Let us denote the products on $\wc{H}_*\Lambda$ and $\wc{H}^*\Lambda$ by $\mu(X,Y)=X\bullet Y$ and $c^*(x,y)=x\oast y$, respectively.
+Recall that we denote the product on $\wh{H}_*\Lambda$ by $\wh{\bullet}$ and the product on $\wh{H}^*\Lambda$ by $\wh\oast$.
 The following extension of Theorem~\ref{thm:critical-values-H} is now an immediate consequence of the compatibility of these products with the filtrations in Theorem~\ref{thm:filtered-PD}.

-\begin{theorem} (1) For any two homology classes $X,Y\in \check{H}_*\Lambda$ we have
+\begin{theorem} (1) For any two homology classes $X,Y\in \wh{H}_*\Lambda$ we have

-(2) For any two cohomology classes $x,y\in \check{H}^*\Lambda$ we have
+(2) For any two cohomology classes $x,y\in \wh{H}^*\Lambda$ we have

 \end{theorem}